launchdarkly/python-server-sdk/README.md

         pip install ldclient-py

-2. Configure the library with your api key:
+2. Configure the library with your sdk key:

         import ldclient
-        ldclient.api_key = "your api key"
+        ldclient.sdk_key = "your sdk key"

 3. Get the client: